Omogee23419/Shopping-Trends/README.md

 - The notebook currently assumes column names match exactly; no explicit error handling is included for missing columns.
 - Some cells create plots without clearing figures between them; when run in sequence this is fine, but when re-running single cells in a long session, call `plt.clf()` if needed.

-## Suggested next steps

-- Add a small data-cleaning section to handle missing values and standardize column names.
-- Add comments or markdown cells explaining key findings (e.g., which season has highest spending, which payment methods are most popular).
-- Save key summary tables to CSV for downstream use.
-- Improve plots with labels, percentages on pie charts, and color palettes for readability.
-- Add a requirements.txt or environment.yml for reproducibility.

-## Contact

-If you'd like, I can help: add cleaning steps, create clearer visualization code (with seaborn), or produce a short report summarizing the top insights with code cells that produce the exact numbers and plots referenced.